 But Levitz knows, he says, that Ocasio-Cortez isn’t “channeling the sacred wisdom of our republic’s founding racists.”
 Levitz is really only talking about “one deeply rooted strain of American thought on economic morality” that he admits — despite having claimed that Paine’s views were representative of those of many founders — may have been only “marginal among the leaders of the American Revolution.”

 Yes: that egalitarian strain was there.
 Of course it was.
 It can be seen, of course, in Paine, to his great detriment.
-And it wasn’t merely there: agitation for economic equality so defined the period that shutting agitation down caused the founders to meet for a Constitutional Convention.
+It was more than there: agitation for economic equality so defined the period that shutting agitation down caused the founders to meet for a Constitutional Convention.
 That’s what my book is about: the national founding as the shutting down of emergent egalitarian systems.
 I think it’s been the cardinal error, in successive progressive readings of founding U.S. history, to ignore all proponents of that founding egalitarianism other than Paine, and to jump instead into the anti-progressive arms of the Jeffersonians.
 That’s what Levitz does.
 It’s what splainers of these matters may always do.
 It’s an error that fatally undermines public realism about the nation’s founding and the history of progressivism.

 But I think I get it.
 How would it aid the cause of an Alexandria Ocasio-Cortez to discuss founding leaders like Thomas Young, James Cannon, Christopher Marshall, Robert Whitehill, Herman Husband, Daniel Shays, and, even less helpful than those obscure names, the many thousands whose names may appear nowhere but in family Bibles and on militia rolls?
 On behalf of ordinary people, they really did mount an informed critique of, and took powerful actions against, the founding oligarchy.
 Yet mentioning their names and non-names, and getting into the realities and complexities of their genuinely radical thought and action, would only cause intellectual conflict, raising more questions than it can answer.